Couple Gets Kicked Out Of A Dog-Friendly Brewery For Overreacting Over A Friendly Dog That Just Wouldn't Leave Them Alone

 An unleashed dog approached OP and his wife's table and refused to go away.

 This incident reflects a common psychological response to unexpected stressors.
-According to trauma specialists, when confronted with a perceived threat, individuals can experience heightened emotional reactions that may not align with their usual behavior.
+When confronted with a perceived threat, individuals can experience heightened emotional reactions that may not align with their usual behavior.
 A study published in the Journal of Abnormal Psychology indicates that emotional dysregulation often occurs in environments that feel overwhelming or unsafe.

 This can lead to impulsive behaviors, such as overreacting to a friendly dog, as individuals try to reclaim their sense of control.
 Recognizing these patterns is crucial for understanding and managing our responses to stressors.